 - changes in version 0.4.0, July 27, 2018:

-- Split policy M4 into 2 parts: M4 (portability to common platforms) and new policy R6 (package should document the versions of packages with which it can work on on which it depends)
+- Split policy M4 into 2 parts: M4 (portability to common platforms) and new policy R6 (package should document the versions of packages with which it can work and on which it depends)

 - Revision to policy M7: language about open source licensing requirements